Indoor Air Can Cause Health Problems

 Fireplaces create CO and other combustion pollutants.
 Open the flue during use.
 Have the flue and chimney inspected each year.

 Gas or kerosene space heaters create CO and combustion pollutants.
-Never use them unless they are properly vented.
+Never use them unless they are vented correctly.
 Open doors to the rest of the house, use an exhaust fan, and open windows slightly.

 Household cleaners may give off unsafe or irritating vapors.
 Use nonaerosol, nontoxic products.